vbaderks/mmsf/README.md

 Extension Framework to write Microsoft Windows Shell Extensions in .NET 4.x.
 Please read the Background Information section about the limitations.

+## Status

+This project is the development phase.
+It is made public available to act as an source of information and sample code.

 ## Background Information

 In the past years Microsoft has communicated different signals if developing shell extensions in .NET 4.x is supported or not.
 Initially an article in MSDN seemed to support this: [http://msdn.microsoft.com/en-us/magazine/ee819091.aspx](http://msdn.microsoft.com/en-us/magazine/ee819091.aspx).
 Later Microsoft provided base classes and samples in the Windows API Code Pack 1.1, for a thumbnail provider and preview handler.